Let's look at the key reasons that are pushing Palantir Technologies Inc. (PLTR) to new highs

 Technical Analysis of Palantir Technologies Inc. (PLTR)

-Analysing the last 5-days average volume posted by the [Palantir Technologies Inc., PLTR], we can find that recorded value of 61.11 million was better than the volume posted last year of 46.65 million.
-As of the previous 9 days, the stock’s Stochastic %D was 24.14%.
-Additionally, its Average True Range was 0.64.
+Looking closely at Palantir Technologies Inc. (NYSE: PLTR), its last 5-days average volume was 36.66 million, which is a drop from its year-to-date volume of 46.44 million.
+As of the previous 9 days, the stock’s Stochastic %D was 26.18%.
+Additionally, its Average True Range was 0.59.

-At the time of writing, stock’s 50-day Moving Average is $9.48, while its 200-day Moving Average is $13.58.
-Now, the first resistance to watch is $10.11.
-This is followed by the second major resistance level at $10.32.
-The third major resistance level sits at $10.66.
-If the price goes on to break the first support level at $9.56, it is likely to go to the next support level at $9.22.
+At the time of writing, stock’s 50-day Moving Average is $9.52, while its 200-day Moving Average is $13.34.
+However, in the short run, Palantir Technologies Inc.’s stock first resistance to watch stands at $9.59.
+Second resistance stands at $9.75.
+The third major resistance level sits at $9.88.
+If the price goes on to break the first support level at $9.30, it is likely to go to the next support level at $9.17.
 Now, if the price goes above the second support level, the third support stands at $9.01.

 Palantir Technologies Inc. (NYSE: PLTR) Key Stats